gerph/riscos-presenter/rougol/talk.md

 # RISC OS Pyromaniac
 ## Surely that's easy?
 (1)

 * Surely that's easy?
-You just run an emulation system until it hits a SWI and then you make the SWI do the I/O thing.
+You just run an emulation system until it hits a SWI...\
+  ... and then you make the SWI do the I/O thing.
 Then you run some more?

+---
+# RISC OS Pyromaniac
+## Surely that's easy?
+(1)

+* Surely that's easy?
+You just run an emulation system until it hits a SWI...\
+  ... and then you make the SWI do the I/O thing.
+Then you run some more?

-* Yes.
-That's exactly what you do.
+* Yes - that's exactly what you do.

 * The `IfThere` tool ran on June 10th - not well, but it ran.